25+ Activities in Cairo – Complete Local Travel Guide Included

 What women are most concerned about is usually harassment.
 Let’s first break down the term “harassment” and differentiate between sexual harassment or catcalling and other sorts of harassment like haggling by vendors at touristy places.

 Unfortunately, both do exist, I can’t deny that.
 But you can deal with any situation by simply being prepared.
 You should also use common sense and be cautious – not paranoid, cautious.
-If you apply this advice, you will definitely be good to go.
+If you apply this advice, you will definitely be good to go and you’ll be able to enjoy all the activities in Cairo with your mind at ease.

 It’s also important to note that people often experience such uncomfortable situations more in touristy places, most of which are located in or near ghettos basically, where a tourist is easily going to stand out.
 And “tourists” are known to be easy prey, in general, whether to be scammed, catcalled, haggled into buying something, etc.